kalyankranth/Hospitalized-Heart-Failure/README.md

 ## Disclaimer
 This project is for exploratory and educational purposes only.
 It is not intended for clinical use or medical advice.
 No predictive modeling or AI was applied.

-This project is for exploratory and educational purposes only.
-It is not intended for clinical use or medical advice.
-No predictive modeling or AI was applied.